Adrish-ASProg/yt-audio-dl-chrome/README.md

 This is a simple way to run a [youtube-dl](https://github.com/ytdl-org/youtube-dl/) command directly from a video page.
 [youtube-dl](https://github.com/ytdl-org/youtube-dl/) is not included, you should install it and make it runnable through command line.

+Also possible to use my (wip) other tool [YT-Audio-DL](https://github.com/Adrish-ASProg/yt-audio-dl) (not documented yet) by updating `USE_YTDL` value in [receiver.py](./src/receiver.py).

 Run [install_host.bat](./install_host.bat) to allow windows to handle message received from the extension.